danielsussa/resume/README.md

 **Role**: FullStack/DepOps developer<br/>
 * Challenged to deal with another language, it was my first time looking at GoLang, a different, simplist and beautiful code language.
 * Responsible for developing end to end a backoffice product for the companyof high criticity.
 A team of 50 analysts and AI is responsible to validate if a document is authentic, given some informations.
 * Help teams to implement continuous delivery, kubernetes, MSQ and other architectural projects to build a full web application.
 It was a challenge because everybody in the team was learning how to deal/cope with all of these technologies.
+* Tests automation and I bring some functional programming paradigmas like immutability and no side effects on functions to deal better with testing.
 * Responsible to convert a big monolithic in some pieces of microservices, and then, implemented an **API GATEWAY** to deal with SSO and logging.